An $L_q(L_p)$-theory for time-fractional diffusion equations with nonlocal operators generated by L\'evy processes with low intensity of small jumps

-We follow the standard approach in harmonic analysis.
+To obtain our main results, we follow the standard approach in harmonic analysis.
 Precisely, we control the sharp function of derivative of solution in terms of $L_{\infty}$-norm of free term $f$, and then use the Fefferman-Stein theorem and the Calder\'on-Zygmund theorem.
 Main difficulty arises here since $X$ is an isotropic unimodal L\'evy process which is a more general process than the one in \cite{kim2020nonlocal}.
 Here we give a short description.
 Unlike \cite{kim2020nonlocal}, we cannot expect global scaling condition like \eqref{phi_lsc} to underlying functions related to $X$.
 Hence, $p_{d}(t,x)$ has different form of estimation comparing to \eqref{hke_lsc} and thus our proof is much more involved.
 Indeed, if $\limsup_{r\to\infty}\ell(r)=\infty$, then $\ell$ gives the borderline between near and off diagonal estimates.
-Since the scaling function for parabolic cube is $\psi$, and $\ell$ and $\psi$ may not be comparable, we impose \eqref{eqn 09.05.18:48} to handle this case.
+Since the scaling function for parabolic cube is $\psi$, and the two functions $\ell$ and $\psi$ may not be comparable, we need more delicate argument.

 We finish the introduction with some notations.
 We use $``:="$ or $``=:"$ to denote a definition.
 The symbol $\bN$ denotes the set of positive integers and $\bN_0:=\bN\cup\{0\}$.
 Also, we use $\bZ$ to denote the set of integers.
 As usual $\bR^d$ stands for the Euclidean space of points $x=(x^1,\dots,x^d)$.
 We set